Invoicing basics: essentials to include in your invoice template

 Find out more about how to get the VAT details right on your invoices.

-Make it as easy as possible for customers to pay you.
+Late payment of invoices is a huge problem, so make it as easy as possible for customers to pay you.
 Include your bank account details on your invoices if you are taking payment from online banking or by BACS.

 If you send your invoices digitally, for example by email, text or WhatsApp, consider using a payment solution from Tyl byNatWest, Stripe, GoCardless or PayPal to collect online payment from your customers.
 Simply set up a connection with FreeAgent, then with some payment solutions you can include a payment link when you send your invoices so that customers can pay with one click.

 Remember that it's for you to decide how quickly you want to get paid.
 Set your payment terms and make sure your customers keep to them.
-You can set up automated email reminders and let FreeAgent’s automated invoice software chase late payers for you and thank them once they’ve paid.
+You can also include a due date for payment on your invoice to help with this.

 Lastly, make sure that your invoices are clearly laid out with all the information a customer needs.
 Your aim is to make the experience of paying your invoice as easy as possible for your customers.
 Remember, word of mouth is valuable and happy customers are more likely to recommend you and your business.